 Yes, this one seems pretty obvious.

 Be armed with knowledge on staying within budget this holiday season.
-On this post, 8 Simple Tips to Stay on Budget at Christmas, #5 is the hardest for me personally.
+While this is the hardest for me personally.
 But, when I do, I save thousands over the year.

 Tips to Buy Less: